Find a row

 |

 For best performance, filter and sort on indexed columns, partition keys, and clustering keys.
-Filtering on non-indexed columns can use allow filtering, which is inefficient and resource-intensive, especially for large datasets.
-With the Data API clients, allow filtering operations can hit the client timeout limit before the underlying HTTP operation is complete.
-An empty filter ( Additionally, the Data API can perform in-memory sorting, depending on the columns you sort on, the table’s partitioning structure, and whether the sorted columns are indexed.
+Filtering on non-indexed columns is inefficient and resource-intensive, especially for large datasets.
+With the Data API clients, such operations can hit the client timeout limit before the underlying HTTP operation is complete.
+If you filter on non-indexed columns, the Data API will give a warning.
+An empty filter or omitted filter may also result in an inefficient and long-running operation.
+Additionally, the Data API can perform in-memory sorting, depending on the columns you sort on, the table’s partitioning structure, and whether the sorted columns are indexed.
 In-memory sorts can have performance implications. |

 Name | Type | Summary |